Sucrose Rich Foods and Sucrose Intolerance

 Sucrose Intolerance

-Secondary or acquired sucrase-isomaltase deficiency is more often caused by the atrophy of small intestinal villi due to various chronic diseases, such as Celiac’s disease, Crohn's disease, chemotherapy, allergic enteropathy, immunodeficiency and others.
+Secondary or acquired sucrase-isomaltase deficiency is more often caused by the atrophy of small intestinal villi due to various chronic diseases, such as celiac disease, Crohn’s disease, chemotherapy, allergic enteropathy, immunodeficiency, and others.
 Acquired sucrose intolerance can also occur due to infections or motor dysfunctions of the gastrointestinal tract (3).

 Sucrose Intolerance Symptoms

 Regardless of the cause of sucrose intolerance, the clinical symptoms are the same.
-However the severity of the symptoms can depend on the lack of the enzymes or the level of intestinal dystrophy in the small intestine.
+However, symptom severity can depend on the lack of enzymes or the level of small intestinal dystrophy.

-Because sucrose has an osmotic effect, the accumulation of it in the intestinal lumen causes the liquid to stay in the intestines.
+Because sucrose has an osmotic effect, its accumulation in the intestinal lumen causes the liquid to stay in the intestines.
 This leads to hyperosmolar diarrhea.
-The undigested sucrose reaching the bacteria in the colon, goes through the process of bacterial fermentation.
-This process releases gases in the colon, causing bloating, abdominal pain and flatulence.
-Constant diarrhea can lead to malabsorption and weight loss.
+The undigested sucrose reaching the bacteria in the colon goes through bacterial fermentation.
+This process releases gases in the colon, causing bloating, abdominal pain, and flatulence.
+Constant diarrhea can lead to malnourishment and weight loss.

 There can also be atypical symptoms, such as vomiting, alteration between diarrhea and constipation, anxiety, heart palpitations.